 Remember that you can always contact a mortgage advisor.
 In addition to many Dutch advisors, there are also several foreign mortgage specialists in the Netherlands.
 If you do not speak Dutch, this option will especially help you out.

-When buying a property with a mortgage, the interest rate available to you will depend on the following factors: the size of your deposit and the period for which you plan to fix the mortgage interest rate.
-The standard mortgage rate in the Netherlands now ranges around 4-5%.
+When buying a property with a mortgage, the interest rate available to you will depend on the following factors: the size of your deposit and the length of time you plan to lock in the mortgage interest rate.
+As of February 2025, the standard mortgage rate in the Netherlands ranges between 3.5–4%.

-Curiously enough, in the Netherlands you can get a mortgage of up to 100% of the value of your house (but then the interest rates will be higher).
-Another nuance: in most cases you will be able to pay up to 10-20% of the total loan amount every year.
-If you repay more than that, you may have to pay a penalty.
+Interestingly, you can get a mortgage loan up to 100% of the value of your home in the Netherlands (but then the interest rates will be higher, around 4-4.5%).
+Another nuance: in most cases, you will be able to pay up to 10-20% of the total loan amount each year.
+If you pay back a larger amount, you may have to pay a penalty.

 You can use a mortgage calculator to calculate the maximum mortgage.